What is 'Customer Empathy'?

 Interestingly, Customer Empathy does not lend itself to being 'trained', it's

-more like being released to freely do what they already know how to do - relate to people as people; it's just
+more like being released to freely do what we already know how to do - to relate to people as people; it's

-that up to now they been asked to do something else instead!
-Here are three ways of encouraging more
+just that up to now staff have been asked to do something else instead!
+Here are three ways